 Does cat bite cause rabies?

 Cat bites or scratches, even from the kittens, should be a concern, since those can be harmful to the health.
 The bites and scratches are researched to carry a disease called CSD—the cat scratch disease, which in humans, causes the inflammation of the lymph nodes.
-This is a bacterial infection that is transmitted through the bites and scratches, as the cat’s mouth and claws are the harbor of various bacteria.
+This is a bacterial infection that is transmitted through the bites and scratches, as the cat’s mouth and claws are the harbors of various bacteria.

 How rabies spread inside human body after a cat bite